rdpeng/ProgrammingAssignment2/README.md

+##R Programming.
+#Assignment 2

-This repository contains the R file solution of the second programming assignment.
+This repository contains the R file solution.